santibacat/recursos/apuntes-python.md

 Blank function = use `pass`.

-`*` in args means to make a tuple with arguments.
+`*` in args means to make a tuple with arguments:

-* Has to be places last
+* Has to be placed last
 * Can't have more than one (eg `def ...(..., *arg1, *arg2)` --> gives error)
 * Can have many keyword arguments after = `(..., *args, **kwargs)`
 * Kwargs return a *dictionary* with key_value pairs.